 - 1 cup all purpose flour

-- 1 1/2 tsp instant or quick rise yeast
+- 1 1/2 teaspoons instant or quick rise yeast

 - 2 large eggs

 Warm milk and butter together in the microwave or a small saucepan over medium heat until butter is melted.
-Allow to cool until just warm, if needed.
+Allow to cool until just warm.

 Whisk together flours, sugar, yeast and salt in a large bowl.
 Whisk in milk and butter mixture slowly.

-Stir together eggs and vanilla, then stir this into the batter.
+Stir together eggs and vanilla, then stir this mixture into the batter.

-Cover bowl with plastic wrap and a lid and let rise in the fridge for 12-24 hours.
+Cover bowl with plastic wrap or a lid and let rise in the fridge for 12-24 hours.

 When ready to cook, heat waffle iron.
 Spray lightly with canola oil if desired.
-Sprinkle pearl sugar evenly into the waffle iron.
+Sprinkle pearl sugar evenly into the waffle iron, if using.
 Spoon in batter with a ladle, being careful not to over- or under-fill.
 Sprinkle more pearl sugar on top of the batter.

-Cook waffle until steam diminishes.
+Cook waffle until steam diminishes and waffles are golden brown and crisp.
 Serve immediately or allow to cool on a wire rack to freeze.
 Freeze in an airtight container or freezer bag and reheat in the toaster.